Essential Piercing Aftercare: Saline Soaks Guide

 Congratulations!
-You have just received a body piercing by a skilled and knowledgeable professional, who cleaned and disinfected the area to be pierced, used Sterile Instruments, Sterile High Quality Jewellery and used a Single Use, Disposable Needle.
+You have just received a body piercing from a skilled and knowledgeable professional who cleaned and disinfected the area to be pierced, used sterile instruments, sterile high-quality jewellery, and a single-use, disposable needle.

-NOW IT IS UP TO YOU TO TAKE PROPER CARE OF YOU PIERCING DURING THE CRUCIAL HEALING PERIOD.
-HOW YOUR PIERCING HEALS IS UPTO YOU AND YOUR BODY.
+NOW IT IS UP TO YOU TO TAKE PROPER CARE OF YOUR PIERCING DURING THE CRUCIAL HEALING PERIOD.
+HOW YOUR PIERCING HEALS IS UP TO YOU AND YOUR BODY.

 HINTS & TIPS...